vchh/my-portfolio/README.md

 # my-portfolio
-This is my professional poftfolio
+This is my professional portfolio.
+This uses aws and ReactJs.